mia-care/documentation/docs/p4samd/handbook/verification.md

 Clicking on a row, the details of the Test Suite are displayed, presented in three tabs:
 - **Tests**: Shows all the tests included in the Test Suite.
 - **Executions**: Displays all the cronological executions of that specific Test Suite, with the option to download the corresponding report if available.
-- **External test executor**: This section allow to create or edit the **External test executor** needed to automatically execute Test Suite.
+- **External test executor**: This section allows you to configure the external service required to automatically execute the test suite.
+To correctly trigger the executor, P4SaMD needs to pass the `jobId`.
+You must include the `{{@jobId}}` placeholder in at least one of the following fields: **Endpoint URL**, **Payload**, or **Header**.
+If the `jobId` is not configured, the executor will not be able to run the test.

 ### Test Suite Execution Flow

+For **Automatic** test suites, users must configure the External Test Executor and set the `{{@jobId}}` in the test suite details before running executions.
+Without this configuration and providing the `jobId`, P4SaMD cannot trigger or run the test suite correctly.
+When a test suite is executed, P4SaMD triggers the configured external test executor via API, inserting the `{{@jobId}}` into the location specified by the user (Endpoint URL, Payload, or Header).
+The executor then sends updates back via a webhook to modify the execution status, calling the API with the expected `jobId` as a parameter.
+If the report is provided in JUnit format, P4SaMD automatically processes and displays the results on the dashboard; otherwise, only the execution status is recorded, and the report file remains available for download.

-**Automatic**: only automatic Test Suites with a configured External Test Executor can be run.
+**Manual**: only automatic Test Suites with can be executed, the manual executions have to be handled in the ALM tool, initiating and updating the information in the tool.

+### Creating and Configuring Authomatic Test Suites

+Test suites can be created for software versions that are not yet released.
+Each test suite can contain one or more tests.

+When a configured automatic Test Suite is executed:

-- Initialization: when the user triggers the execution, a new job for the Test Suite is created and assigned a `JobId`.
+1. **Initialization**: the user triggers the execution, a new job for the Test Suite is created and assigned a `JobId`.
-- Running: the created job triggers the configured external test executor.
+2. **Running**: `jobId` will be set on the request based on the test configuration and the External Test Executor will be run and job will be updates based on the executor response.
-- Results: The executor sends back results through a webhook to update the execution status or job result.
+3. **Results**: The executor can send back updates and results through a webhook to update the execution status or job result.
 If the execution report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
-- Reports: for each execution, users can download the related report.
-See [Execution Reports](#execution-reports) paragraph.
+4. **Reports**: for each execution, users can download the related report.
+See [Execution Reports](#execution-reports) paragraph

-**Manual**: only automatic Test Suites with can be executed, the manual executions have to be handled in the ALM tool, initiating and updating the information in the tool.

-### Configuring automatic Test Suites

-For **Automatic** Test Suites, users must configure the external test executor in the Test Suite details before running executions.
+**Note**: Configuring the external test executor and jobId is mandatory for automatic test suite execution.
+Without proper configuration, the system cannot trigger jobs or retrieve execution results.

 ## Executions